-1. Definitions "We" or "Us" or "our" means the London Arbitration Centre Limited a Company registered in England under No.8945377.
+"we" or "us" or "our" mean the London Arbitration Centre Limited a Company registered in England under No.8945377.

-"ADR Official" is an adjudicator engaged by us to determine any dispute and will be a practising Solicitor/Barrister in England or Wales.
+"ADR official" is an adjudicator engaged by us to determine any dispute.

-2. These rules constitute a contract between Us, the Trader and the Consumer under which we agree to provide to the Consumer dispute resolution services to the Consumer and the Trader against whom a claim is made.
+2. These rules constitute a contract between us, the trader and the consumer under which we agree to provide ADR services to the consumer and the trader.

-2.2.
-We will appoint an ADR official who will adjudicate on the dispute between the Consumer and Trader referred to us in accordance with our rules of procedure or any directions made by the ADR official in the course of the adjudication.
+4. We will appoint an ADR official who will adjudicate on the dispute between the consumer and trader in accordance with these rules or upon any directions made by the ADR official in the course of the adjudication.

-3. The parties to these proceedings are not obliged to retain a lawyer or a legal advisor, but they may seek independent advice or be represented or assisted by a third party at any stage of the procedure.
+6. The parties are not obliged to retain a lawyer or a legal advisor, but they may seek independent advice or be represented or assisted by a third party at any stage of the procedure.
 We will not, however, communicate with any party's legal advisor without written authorisation by the party whom they represent.

-5. The timetabling for the Alternative Dispute Resolution (ADR) for Consumer disputes and any directions orders of ADR Official shall be binding on the parties and shall constitute part of the rules of procedure.
+8. The timetabling for the Alternative Dispute Resolution (ADR) for consumer disputes and any directions orders of ADR official shall be binding on the parties and shall constitute part of the rules of procedure.

-6. The dispute shall be resolved in accordance with the laws of England and Wales.
-We will also take into consideration; rules of equity, codes of conduct issued by professional bodies with whom the Trader may be registered and similar fact determinations by any competent Court, tribunal or other ADR entity.
+9. The dispute shall be resolved in accordance with the laws of England and Wales.
+We will also take into consideration; rules of equity, codes of conduct issued by professional bodies with whom the trader may be registered and similar fact determinations by any competent Court, tribunal or other ADR entity.

-7. The Consumer must complete and send to us a claim form before the ADR procedure can commence.
-The Response by the Trader shall be in writing and should clearly make reference to the document being the Response to the claim form.
+10. The consumer must complete and send to us a claim form before the ADR procedure can commence.
+The Response by the trader shall be in writing and should make reference to the document being the Response to the claim.